naj1024/pyspectrum/README.md

     Linux  : audio, file, pluto (IP), rtlsdr, rtltcp, socket, funcube soapy(audio, rtlsdr, sdrplay)

-    On windows make sure to use the correct rlibrtlsdr.dll for your python 32bit/64bit
+    On windows make sure you have the correct rlibrtlsdr.dll for your python 32bit/64bit soapy rtlsdr is no longer producing samples

-    Since, once, getting soapy to work under Linux i have failed to replicate this ever again - pity it was my only interface to an sdrplay device

 ## Examples
 Some examples for running from command line